kmkr/splendid-nudibranch/content.md

 Title	Titan Triggerfish
 Tags	triggerfish egypt 2014 red-sea
 Latin	Balistoides viridescens
 Desc	Scattered throughout the world's seas, the triggerfish is usually a solitary fish.
-They are territorial and can be nasty to intruders, both fish and divers.
+It's territorial and can be nasty to intruders, both fish and divers.
 Be respectful and watch its signals, an erect dorsal spine means stay away.
+Swim away in a horizontal line to avoid it's vertical, cone shaped territory boundary.

 DSC07475.jpg